perguth/peertransfer/README.md

 - [WebTorrent](https://github.com/feross/webtorrent) "Streaming torrent client for node & the browser"
 - [OnionShare](https://github.com/micahflee/onionshare) "Securely and anonymously share a file of any size"
 - [FilePizza](https://github.com/kern/filepizza) "Peer-to-peer file transfers in your browser"
+- HTML/CSS of this project are forked from [Creating a File Encryption App with JavaScript](http://tutorialzine.com/2013/11/javascript-file-encrypter/) ([license](https://tutorialzine.com/license): *"You can use, modify and build upon our code for your (or your clients’) personal and commercial projects with no attribution necessary."*).